Gloomcat/goit-devops-ci-cd/project/README.md

 - Jenkins builds/pushes images to ECR and bumps the chart image.tag in this repository.
 - Argo CD (Service type LoadBalancer, namespace argocd) watches the dev branch and syncs the django-app chart to the cluster.
 - The Django app chart lives in project/charts/django-app:
-  - Service type LoadBalancer exposes an external AWS ELB URL
+  - Service type LoadBalancer exposes an external AWS ELB URL, shows OK/FAIL based on DB connectivity on index.
-  - ConfigMap injects non‑secret env (DJANGO_DEBUG, DJANGO_ALLOWED_HOSTS, USE_SQLITE)
+  - ConfigMap injects non‑secret env (DJANGO_DEBUG, DJANGO_ALLOWED_HOSTS, DATABASE_ENGINE/HOST/PORT/NAME/USER)
-  - Default DB is SQLite for simplicity; the index page returns “Database connection: OK/ERROR”.
+  - DATABASE_PASSWORD is also passed via Helm values for now; could be switched to a Secret in production
+  - PostgreSQL only (RDS PostgreSQL or Aurora PostgreSQL).
+Terraform wires DB settings from the RDS module → Argo CD Application → Helm chart → ConfigMap → Pod env
+  - Currently configured to use the WRITER endpoint only; the reader endpoint is ignored
   - Deployment uses a zero‑surge update strategy (maxSurge: 0) to fit small clusters.

 ## How it works (end-to-end)